perkeep/perkeep/doc/terms.md

 <!-- ---------------------------------------------------------------------- -->
 <dt id='permanode'>permanode</dt>

-<dd>since an object is mutable and Camlistore is primarily content-addressed,
+<dd>since an object is mutable and Perkeep is primarily content-addressed,
   the question arises how you could have a stable reference to something that's changing.
-Camlistore solves this with the concept of a <em>permanode</em>.
+Perkeep solves this with the concept of a <em>permanode</em>.
-  Like a permalink on the web, a permanode is a stable link to a Camli object.
+  Like a permalink on the web, a permanode is a stable link to a Perkeep object.

   <p>A permanode is simply a <a href="/doc/json-signing/">signed</a>
      schema blob with no data inside that would be interesting to